The Bankrate promise

 As a business owner, you’ll find plenty of compelling reasons to pursue a 0 percent APR credit card.
 These products are particularly attractive because you can charge what you need, make at least the minimum payments and the issuer won’t add financing fees to the revolved balance.
 If you pay off the debt before the regular interest rate begins, all the money you borrow with the card will be free of any financing fees.
 Depending on how much you spend, that can translate into hundreds or even thousands of dollars in saved interest.

-Additionally, many business credit cards with 0 percent APRs allow you to rack up valuable rewards as you charge, both during and after the introductory period.
+Additionally, many business credit cards with 0 percent intro APRs allow you to rack up valuable rewards as you charge, both during and after the introductory period.
 Some also offer a welcome bonus, which can help you to earn rewards just by charging a certain amount within a specific timeframe.

-American Express Blue Business Cash Card: Best for flat-rate cash back
+The American Express Blue Business Cash Card: Best for flat-rate cash back

 Ink Business Cash Credit Card: Best for cash back in business spending categories